First Gen Anaheim campus.jfifThe Chicago School is honored to celebrate First Generation students through the First Gen Student Success program!

 Last Lecture Series

-The First Gen Last Lecture series highlights First-Gen faculty and staff sharing challenges, triumphs, and life experience with The Chicago School community.
+The First Gen Last Lecture series highlights First-Gen faculty and staff sharing challenges, triumphs, and life experiences with The Chicago School community.
 View our recordings below:

 School Resources